 What does a Mental Health Director do?

 A Mental Health Director oversees the mental health services within an organization.
 This role involves managing staff, ensuring quality care, and developing programs.
 The director works closely with healthcare providers, social workers, and other professionals.
 They create policies and procedures to improve mental health services.
 The director also handles budgets and funding.
-They ensure that all services meet legal and ethical standards.
+They ensure compliance with laws and regulations.
+This position requires strong leadership and communication skills.

 How to become a Mental Health Director?